|Mountain Weather Report|

 ISSUED: Tuesday January 31, 2023 10:30 MST

 SYNOPSIS: A series of weak disturbances embedded in a northwesterly flow aloft will provide mainly cloudy skies and a few flurries or occasional light snow today and tonight.
 Similar conditions are expected Wednesday as the leading edge (warm front) of a Pacific frontal system drifts over an upper ridge of high pressure.
 The area of high pressure should be of greater influence for limited clearing and a reduced chance of flurries Wednesday night.
 The temperatures will gradually moderate.

 FREEZING LEVEL: Surface.

-TUESDAY NIGHT: Cloudy with clear periods.
-Patchy fog may redevelop overnight.
+WEDNESDAY NIGHT: Cloudy with clear breaks and fog patches, slight chance of flurries.
 Low near -11.